-If you have attended another mathematics summer program recently (e.g. Hampshire, MathILy, PROMYS, Ross, SUMaC, Texas Honors, MathPath...) that is not centered on competition math, we strongly encourage you to list an instructor from your summer experience as a reference.
-It doesn't have to be the program's director: choose someone with whom you've talked about math so that they would be able to comment directly on that.
+If you have attended another mathematics summer program recently (e.g. Hampshire, MathILy, PROMYS, Ross, SUMaC, Texas Honors, MathPath...) that is not centered on competition math, an instructor from your summer experience would be an excellent reference.
 These instructors have experience that is directly comparable to the kind of work we do with students at Mathcamp, so their perspectives tend to be much more helpful to us than those from classroom teachers or competition coaches.
-If you have a very good reason to select a different reference (e.g. you have a research mentor whom you've worked with more closely), that's fine.
+It doesn't have to be the program's director: choose someone with whom you've talked about math!

 If you have specific questions about selecting your reference, contact us.